 The presenters did a great job of adjusting their lesson to the participants.
 I believe this was primarily due to not relying primarily on content but instead adjusting the activities.

-As we progress in the course, Thiagi stressed that he would not be teaching content because the content was on the Web.
+As we progress through the course, Thiagi stressed that he would not be teaching content because the content was on the Web.
 Instead, he was going to show us how to adjust the activities to fit our content.
 So far, he has achieved his intent.

 Thiagi also stressed that he does not believe in fun but does believe in engagement.
 Engagement comes when people find the material personally relevant.

 The Hello exercise is part of frame game template.
-You can tailor it with your own questions.
+You can tailor it to your own questions.
 You can decide on as many questions as needed.
 You can change the exercise to be a closure or a midday summary game.
 It was nice to see how you could adjust the exercise to varying conditions.

 I strongly recommend looking at this activity for one of your upcoming programs.